colinbut/docker-java/README.md

 docker run -d [your repo]/[image name] tail -f /dev/null
 ```

-running the command `tail -f /dev/null` at the end is to prevent the container from exiting and having running after initial run
+running the command `tail -f /dev/null` at the end is to prevent the container from exiting and having running after initial run.
 The container will exit after run if no background jobs is running from a command that's been executed

 Can use image as a base for other applications that runs on Unix/Linux environments.